-Applicants may submit their proposal in hardcopy by mail or electronically by email.
+Applicants may submit proposals in hardcopy format by mail or in electronic format by email.

-Hardcopy proposals must be sent to the Grant Coordinator at the address listed in this Request for Proposal.
+Applicants submitting hardcopy proposals must submit four (4) copies of each proposal, wherein one copy must have an original signature and the three other copies may have photocopied signatures.
+Hardcopy proposals must be sent to the Grant Coordinator at the address listed on the cover page of this RFP.
 The envelope must be clearly marked to the attention of the Grant Coordinator.
 Applicants should allow for normal mail delivery time to ensure timely delivery of their proposals.
-Applicants submitting hardcopy proposals must submit four (4) copies of each proposal; one copy must have an original signature and the three other copies may have photocopied signatures.

-Applicants submitting electronic proposals must email them to urban_forestry@dnr.wa.gov.
+Applicants submitting electronic proposals must email them to urban\forestry@dnr.wa.gov.
 Only one email per grant proposal will be accepted.
-Emailed proposals must say: "CFA_2017 [Applicant Name]" in the subject line of the message.
-The DNR email server will not accept messages greater than 10 MB in size.
+Applicants must title their email: "TPM\2017 [Applicant Name]" in the subject line of the email message.
+The DNR email server will accept messages no greater than 10 MB in size.
 Only Adobe PDF files will be accepted.
 The Proposal Summary, Proposal Narrative, and Proposal Budget must be sent in as a single PDF file.
-The Application Form and up to three attached documents, such as letters of support, must use the following file naming convention: CFA_2017[Applicant Name][Suffix], wherein the "suffix" placeholder is used to distinguish among unique documents.
+The application form and any (up to three) attached documents, such as letters of support, must use the following file naming convention: TPM\2017\[Applicant Name]\[Suffix], wherein the "suffix" placeholder is used to distinguish unique documents.

-The proposal, whether submitted as a hardcopy or sent electronically, must arrive at DNR no later than 4:00 p.m.
-Pacific Time on the date specified on the cover page of this Proposal Form.
+The proposal, whether submitted as a hard-copy or sent electronically, must arrive at DNR no later than 4:00 p.m.
+Pacific Time, on the date specified on the cover page of this Proposal Form.
 The Applicant assumes the risk for whichever method of delivery they choose.
 DNR assumes no responsibility for problems or delays caused by electronic or ground-based delivery methods.
 Proposals that are submitted late or otherwise received after the deadline will be disqualified.
 All proposals and any accompanying documentation become the property of DNR and will not be returned.